Phone & WhatsApp: +66 96 916 3287

 Yoga for Trauma

 Trauma-sensitive yoga reconnects body and mind through gentle movement and breath.
-The practice emphasises safety and self-awareness, helping you feel more grounded in your body.
-At Yatra we find our yoga program helps ease people into a more calm state, which is crucial for the healing process.
+The practice emphasises self-awareness and a sense of safety within your physical surroundings.
+It also helps you feel more grounded in your body.
+Simple and accessible to all, yoga is an important part of the programs at Yatra.

 Breathwork and Meditation